 This recipe will make 12-16 muffins.
 Since I do have multiple muffin pans, I scoop all the muffins at once BUT only bake one muffin tin at a time.
 The second pan will rest in the fridge until it is turn.

 Like all my other gluten-free muffin recipes, these gluten-free chocolate chip banana muffins benefit from a 20-30 minute chill prior to baking.

 Step 1: Line your muffin pan with 12 muffin liners and set aside.
 These liners are sometimes called Muffin Cups or Cupcake liners.
 This recipe will make 12-16 muffins.

-Step 2: Sift together gluten-free flour, almond flour, cornstarch, baking powder, baking soda, kosher salt, cinnamon, ground nutmeg, cloves, and granulated white sugar in the bowl of your stand mixer.
+Step 2: Sift or stir together gluten-free flour, almond flour, cornstarch, baking powder, baking soda, kosher salt, cinnamon, ground nutmeg, cloves, and granulated white sugar in the bowl of your stand mixer.

 Step 3: In a separate large mixing bowl mash the ripe bananas with a fork.
 Add the sour cream, large eggs, and pure vanilla extract to the mashed bananas.
 With a whisk, combine the wet ingredients.

-Step 4: Add the solid coconut oil to the dry ingredients.
-Mix at a low speed until it resembles a mealy powdered and the big chunks of coconut oil are the size of lentils.
+Step 4: Add the solid coconut oil to the flour mixture (dry ingredients).
+Mix at a low speed until it resembles a mealy powder and the big chunks of coconut oil are the size of lentils.
 It is okay if there are some visible small chunks of coconut oil.
 (The chunks of coconut oil displayed in the photo are too big but this was the only way to get a photo of the coconut oil)

 Step 5: Add the wet ingredients to the dry ingredients and mix at a medium-low speed until a thick batter forms.

 Step 6: With a rubber spatula fold in the chopped chocolate or dark chocolate chips.
 If you want to add some chopped nuts such as chopped walnuts or pecans for some extra protein, please add them with the chocolate

 Step 1: Using a large cookie scoop (like this #20 scoop) or a measuring cup to fill each cup with batter all the way to the top.